tlyau62/leetcode/oop/data-abstraction/spec-data-abstraction.md

 # Specifications for Data Abstractions
 - mainly comments
-- can be compiled, but the program cannot run using the code (p.
-83)
+- can be compiled, but the program cannot run using the code until it is implemented (p.83)
 - when a data abstraction is first invented, all that exists is the specification
   - almost all code in the class, e.g. method body is missing
   - later, when the data abstraction is implemented, this code is added